Photoshop Black and White Conversions – Desaturating The Color Tutorial

-Here once again is the image I'll be using throughout these tutorials so we have an easy way of comparing the results of our various black and white conversion techniques:Get the PDF version of this tutorial!
+Here once again is the image I'll be using throughout these tutorials so we have an easy way of comparing the results of our various black and white conversion techniques:Get all of our tutorials as print-ready PDFs!

 The Desaturate Command